Just released: How to raise venture capital in 2023

 EVP, Marketing

 For seed-round founders who have already proven a market need for their product or service, fundraising is still a necessary evil.
 Unfortunately, on average, it takes founders numerous meetings to close seed funding.
 But there’s a secret sauce: effective seed fundraising pitch decks.
-There are obvious elements to consider while pitching, like having a thick skin and striking a balance between confidence and humility — but here are five other aspects to watch out for.
+There are obvious elements to consider while pitching, like having a thick skin and striking a balance between confidence and humility — but here are five other aspects to watch out for to enhance your startup fundraising strategy.

 1. Activate the Storyteller Within You